gilbert-rehling/json-indent/README.md

 I'm going to be writing a library to manage 'Indented JSON' within a Textarea that will keep the format in play while allowing editing (adding / removing) of JSON elements.
 This will eventually include variuous levels error checking..

 ### License
-Released with fullv a Copy Left do as you want MIT license without any warrany or guarantee whatsoever.
+Released with a full Copy Left do as you want MIT license without any warrany or guarantee whatsoever.
 It works for my intended use though!
 Hopefully you will find some use of this...